PROJonYz/NeedForThrottleUnderchase3/README.md

 - Game is under development from the year 2021
 - Current version of game : Alpha-Dev 0.1.30
 ---
-- Game will be updating on Discord and soon on Github
+- Game will be updating on actively Discord and maybe soon on Github
-- You can find download link and more information about project in Discord channel (https://discord.gg/nKMNK39D)
+- You can find download link and more information about NFTUC3 project on Discord channel ( https://discord.gg/nKMNK39D )